-State the goal of this assessment and how it relates to the larger Special Status/Sensitive Species (SSSS) Programs.
-Sample language for the goal:
+State the goal of this strategy and how it relates to the larger Special Status/Sensitive Species (SSSS) Programs.
+Sample language:

-The goal of this Conservation Assessment is to summarize existing information regarding the biology and ecology of (fill in species common and scientific name), threats to the species, and management considerations to provide information to line managers to assist in the formulation of options for management activities.
-This species is of concern due to (briefly list life history characteristics that contribute to concern for the species (e.g., its highly restricted distribution, narrow habitat requirements with habitat associations that appear to differ across its range, complex genetic structure of multiple discrete genetic lineages that may be recognized as evolutionarily significant units, and sensitivity to anthropogenic disturbance)).
-Federal management for this species (SSS) policies.
+The goal of this Conservation Strategy is to summarize existing information regarding the biology and ecology of (fill in species common and scientific name), threats to the species, and to identify a management strategy (or strategies) for this species to meet agency policy objectives.
+This species is of concern due to (briefly list life history characteristics that contribute to concern for the species (e.g. its highly restricted distribution, narrow habitat requirements with habitat associations that appear to differ across its range, complex genetic structure of multiple discrete genetic lineages that may be recognized as evolutionarily significant units, and sensitivity to anthropogenic disturbance)).
+Federal management for this species follows Region 6 Sensitive Species (SS) and/or OR/WA BLM Special Status Species (SSS) policies.